fbpx

 As a business owner, you must have tough conversations with your team, stakeholders, and others.
 As a leader, navigating tricky situations will be an essential skill; luckily, it’s one you can develop and refine with experience.

 Having difficult conversations with your staff is a necessary part of running a successful business.
 These can arise when addressing performance concerns, managing training and expectations, or even letting go of a team member.
-In this type of dynamic and conversation, which can be emotionally charged, lean on some of these core tips to ensure your interactions are productive and delicate and maintain appropriate boundaries.
+In this type of dynamic and conversation, which may be emotionally charged, rely on these core tips to make your interactions productive and respectful and to maintain appropriate boundaries.

 Plan ahead

-Before you engage in a tough conversation with a member of your team, ensure you are adequately prepared.
+Prepare thoroughly before engaging in a tough conversation with a member of your team.
 We all know the old saying, “If you fail to plan, you plan to fail,” and this is never so true as when you’re dealing with a delicate situation with a staff member.

 Speak to the relevant parties, including direct managers, and ensure you have your key facts near you to refer to as required.
 Consider how your conversation is likely to flow and know the ideal outcome you’d like – while nothing ever goes exactly to plan, mindful communication is key.